Gorilla Jones: Final attempt at world middleweight championship, January 1937

 On New Year's Day 1937, he took on Freddie Steele, the National Boxing Association World Middleweight and NYSAC World Middleweight Title holder, in a title match, but lost in a tenth round unanimous decision.
 Before a disappointing crowd of 4,000, Steele scored repeatedly with long lefts and right crosses to the head.
 After a left to the face, Steele dropped Jones in the third with a crushing right to the chin, but Jones was up quickly.
 From the fourth through the tenth, Steele was the aggressor and built a comfortable points margin.
 Steele was awarded all but one round from Jones, who took only the second.
-Jones had previously lost to Steele on September 17, 1935, in a ten-round uanimous decision in Seattle.
+Jones had previously lost to Steele on September 17, 1935, in a ten-round unanimous decision in Seattle.
 On May 22, 1934, the two had fought a ten-round decision on points in Seattle.

 On August 9, 1937, Jones defeated former world welterweight champion Tommy Freeman in a ten-round points decision in Council Bluffs, Iowa.
 In a slow feature bout, Jones took most of the offensive from the third round on.

 Jones lost to former middleweight champion Babe Risko on May 10, 1938, in a ten-round points decision in Akron, Ohio, before a modest crowd of 1,538.
 Jones was tagged repeatedly by Risko, a heavier boxer with a longer reach.
 Risko's left jab, which frequently led to following rights was a problem for Jones throughout the bout though he took a number of rounds in the close bout.
 Jones took quite a beating in the fifth, and performed his best in the seventh, though Risko had enough points to use his left jab for defense to coast a bit in the final two rounds.

 His last win was two years later on January 24, 1939, against Angelo Puglisi, a ten-round points decision in Seattle.
 After his last fight, a loss to Vern Earling on May 29, 1940, he retired from boxing.
 Jones was already beginning to have mild vision problems from cataracts.

 Life and work after boxing

 Jones performed some training duties from the mid- to late 1940s until the 1970s, working with Milo Savage, Johnny Wells, Irish Bob Murphy, and later with Suey Welch's boxer Gil King during the early 1970s.
 Jones served in WWII.
 In the 1950s, he taught boxing at the Boys Club in Watts.
-After the war, he worked for Mae West, whom he had known since he was 22, becoming her boyfriend, chauffeur and bodyguard.
+After the war, he worked for Mae West, whom he had known since he was 22, becoming her friend, chauffeur and bodyguard.
 West was his employer, friend and supporter until her death in 1980.
 Jones suffered from failing eyesight in his later years from diabetes.
 He was also among many boxers who attended the funeral of Feab S. Williams (better known as "George Godfrey").